see-for-yourself/bgdv-book/_posts/2024-10-15-chapter1_turtle.md

 copyright: "Copyright © 2024-2025, P. L. Chiu.
 All Rights Reserved."
 ---

-A great place to begin learning about graphics and visualizatin is with _turtles_.
+A great place to begin learning about graphics and visualization is with _turtles_.
 Turtle graphics is a popular tool for computer education used in programming languages such as Scratch.
 It was developed as part of the Logo programming language in the 1960s by Wally Feurzeig, Seymour Papert and Cynthia Solomon [1, 2].
 In Python, turtle graphics is included and there is no need to install extra libraries.

 Drawing with a turtle is accomplished by giving it a sequence of steps specifying how far to move and how much to turn.
 When the program is run, the movements are animated.
 The process is like moving a pen around on a sheet of paper.
 It is highly intuitive and easy to use, yet it can draw quite sophisticated images.